Osheah/p4da-numpy-random/README.md

    5. Assignment deadline 11/11/2018 at midnight
    6. README file containing an explanation of what is in the repository and how to run jupyter notebook.
    7. Jupyter notebook with the report on numpy.random
-        a.
-Explain the dataset? no data set so must mean explain numpy.random
+         * Explain the dataset? no data set so must mean explain numpy.random
-        b.
-Have well conceived, interesting and well researched project
+         * Have well conceived, interesting and well researched project
-        c.
-Assignment covers jupyter notebook so include fancy stuff like images, links, code and plots
+         * Assignment covers jupyter notebook so include fancy stuff like images, links, code and plots
-        d.
-Any python package that you fancy.
+         * Any python package that you fancy.
    8. gitignore file